-\Bits optionally specifies the number of bits to be shifted out.
+Bits optionally specifies the number of bits to be shifted out.
 If it is not specified, 8 bits are shifted out, independent of the variable type.
 The Bits shifted out are always the low order bits, regardless of the Mode used, LSB or MSB.
+Up to 32 Bits can be shifted out of a single (long) variable.
+If more than 32 Bits are required, multiple variables or constants may be included between the square brackets.